The Challenges of Recovering From Extreme Abuse

 “What do you mean, he’s been molesting you?” the attorney answers.
 He seems to not understand what I’ve said.
 I restate my claim.

 “I have clear memories of the abuse starting when I was about six.
-It continued until I was almost nineteen,” I explain.
+It continued until I was almost nineteen,” I explain.“He did everything to me from making me touch him to anal rape.”

 “Why did you wait until now to call an attorney?” he asks.